Last fact-checked: 20 February 2020

 There is no need to speak Spanish as all our dentists speak English well.
 Being so near the border, you’ll find that Spanish isn’t really necessary in this part of the world.

-US dollars are accepted by our dental offices, but you will need to check each clinic listing for the other methods of payment your dentist will accept, such as debit/credit cards, personal/traveler checks and bank transfers.
+US dollars are accepted by our dental offices, and you will want to check each clinic listing for the other methods of payment your dentist will accept, such as debit/credit cards, personal/traveler checks and bank transfers.
 Please note that a 3-4% small additional processing fee is usually incurred on credit card transactions.

 Dentists in Matamoras are open throughout the year so it’s no problem to go whenever is convenient to you.